trondsundt/MillHeat-ESPHome-NodeMCU/README.md

 - PIN6 - TX
 - PIN7 - GPIO02

-Notice that pin 2 is connected to 3v3 and the EN pin so that the esp01 can boot.
+ESP-01 - Notice that pin 2 is connected to 3v3 and the EN pin so that the esp01 can boot.
 This will not be needed for other devices such as the nodemcu.

 We need GPIO02 to be set to high.
-I assume this is how the HF chip could communicate that it was online.
-I tried running it without this pin and it would stop working after a couple of minutes/hours.
+I assume this is how the HF chip could communicate that it was online. [metrafonic](https://github.com/metrafonic) tried running it without this pin and it would stop working after a couple of minutes/hours.
-I presume it didnt fail instantly as the voltage may have been floating when it was diconnected.

 ![](IMG_20221018_225900.jpg)